-Work in abroad sounds like an adventure to many people.
-However, a New Zealand requires more than just the obvious New Zealand resume with New Zealand cover letter writing and translation.
+Work abroad sounds like an adventure to many people.
+However, work in New Zealand requires more than just the obvious New Zealand resume with New Zealand cover letter writing and translation.
 You need to pass the New Zealand job interview.
 You will face issues that probably did not even cross your mind when you start planning to go for jobs in New Zealand.

 Monitor local news broadcasts and consular messages.
 Ensure that your travel documents and visas are current, valid and secured in a safe place.
 Carry a photocopy of your travel documents in lieu of the originals.
 Maintain a low profile, vary times and routes of travel, and exercise caution while driving.
 Making local contacts quickly and seeking support from other expatriates will greatly increase your comfort and safety.